 #7.
 Occasional use of an all-natural doggie moisturizer.

 Cooper scratches himself excessively sometimes.
 Thus far, he has created approximately three welts.
-When we noticed them, we gave him half or one oclacitinib tablet and put some moisturizer on him.
+When we noticed them, we gave him one oclacitinib tablet and put some moisturizer on him.

 #6.
 Had a mani/pedi.